 Interiors Beyond Architecture defines territories specific to place where the interior exists either without a building architecture, or where it transcends the architecture that it is within.
-These include, inhabitable art, interiors for display, infrastructural interiors, stage sets, repurposed interiors, mobile interiors, interiors formed from nature, extreme environments, interior landscapes, and exterior spaces with interior conditions.
-Arguably, the earliest places of inhabitation and design were interiors without architecture -- caves and cliff dwellings, essentially naturally occurring interiors in the landscape.
+These include inhabitable art, interiors for display, infrastructural interiors, stage sets, repurposed interiors, mobile interiors, interiors formed from nature, extreme environments, interior landscapes, and exterior spaces with interior conditions.
+Arguably, the earliest places of inhabitation and design were interiors without architecture—caves and cliff dwellings—essentially naturally occurring interiors in the landscape.
 Today, we see a rapidly growing need for expertise about the human occupation of space in environments beyond those that are explicitly architectural, like vehicular design, infrastructural space, and urban environments.
-Interior Designers are increasingly asked to consider not only the typical scenario of designing for building interiors but also to consider emerging specialties within and beyond the discipline of architecture.
-With their book, Interiors Beyond Architecture, Schneiderman and Campos seek to highlight the relevance and importance of the expanding discipline of interior design today, presenting a series of often-radical propositions about the nature of the interior itself.
-Please join us for a discussion with the authors about their recent book.
+Interior Designers are increasingly asked to consider not only the typical scenario of designing for building interiors but also to consider emerging specialties within and beyond the discipline of Architecture.
+With their book, Interiors Beyond Architecture, Deborah Schneiderman and Amy Campos seek to highlight the relevance and importance of the expanding discipline of Interior Design today, presenting a series of often-radical propositions about the nature of the interior itself.
+Please join us for a discussion with the authors.

 Deborah Schneiderman is Professor of Interior Design in the School of Art and Design at Pratt Institute as well as a registered architect and the principal and founder of deSc: architecture/design/research.
 Her scholarship and practice explore the emerging fabricated interior environment and its materiality.
-A widely published design scholar, her publications include authorship of Inside Prefab: The Ready-Made Interior (Princeton Architectural Press, 2012) and The Prefab Bathroom: An Architectural History (McFarland, 2014).
-She was co-editor of Textile, Technology and Design: From Interior Space to Outer Space (Bloomsbury, 2016).
+A widely published design scholar, her publications include Inside Prefab: The Ready-Made Interior (Princeton Architectural Press, 2012) and The Prefab Bathroom: An Architectural History (McFarland, 2014).
+In addition, Schneiderman was co-editor of Textile, Technology and Design: From Interior Space to Outer Space (Bloomsbury, 2016).